dogweather/forkful/content/en/c-sharp/strings/interpolating-a-string.md

 weight: 8
 ---

-## What & Why?
-String interpolation in C# allows you to create a new string by including expressions inside a string literal, making it easier to format and concatenate strings.
-Programmers use this feature to improve code readability and maintainability, especially when dealing with dynamic string content.

 ## How to:
 In C#, string interpolation is denoted by a dollar sign (`$`) followed by a string literal.
 The variable names or expressions are enclosed within curly braces (`{}`).